Steps to Design JDBC Applications in Java

 Within the main method body during the forName() method call there is a chance of java.lang.ClassNotFoundException raising.
 During other JDBC API calls, there is a chance of java.sql.SQLException getting raised.
 These are checked exceptions.
 These checked exceptions must be handled.
 Non-handling of checked exceptions in a java application is a syntactical error.

-To pass (temporarily handled) on the exception handling duty to the higher level and at the same to overcome the compilation error, throws clause is written for the main method.
+To pass (temporarily handled) on the exception handling duty to the higher level and at the same to overcome the compilation error, a throws clause is written for the main method.

-The main method is calling forName() method on the Class(name of the class) class by specifying oracle corporation developed TYPE- 4 driver class as argument.
-The forName() method loads oracle driver class from secondary memory into primary memory.
+The main method is calling forName() method on the Class(name of the class) class by specifying oracle corporation developed TYPE- 4 driver class as an argument.
+The forName() method loads the oracle driver class from secondary memory into primary memory.

 In OracleDriver class (in fact in every driver class) there is a static block.
 In that block, two things are performed